-We refer to the set of all possible candidates that voters may select from as a \textit{spectrum} $X$.
-The set of candidates acceptable to a voter is called an \textit{approval set}.
-Thus, each approval set is a subset of the spectrum.
-We define a \textit{society} $S$ of $n$ voters to be a pair $(X,\A)$ in which $X$ is a spectrum and $\A$ is a collection of $n$ approval sets.
-While the term ``candidate" may seem to imply that spectra and thus approval sets are necessarily discrete, we only use this language to remain consistent with previous literature, and we assume that each point in a continuous spectrum represents a possible candidate.
-In \cite{BergEtal}, Berg et al.\ study societies in which the spectrum $X$ is a closed subset of the real number line, and approval sets are closed and bounded intervals.
-They call such societies \textit{linear} societies.
-On the other hand, Hardin \cite{Hardin} considers \textit{circular} societies in which the spectrum is a circle and approval sets are arcs on the circle.
-Furthermore, the authors of this paper previously studied products of linear and circular societies \cite{MazurEtal}.
+Any approval voting scenario consists of a collection of voters and a collection of candidates that voters may approve of.
+We refer to the set of candidates as the \textit{spectrum} $X$.
+The set of candidates acceptable to an individual voter is called an \textit{approval set}.
+Thus, each voter has an approval set that is a subset of the spectrum.

+\begin{definition} We define a \textit{society} $\mathcal{S}$ of $n$ voters to be a pair $(X,\A)$ in which $X$ is a spectrum and $\A$ is a collection of $n$ approval sets. \end{definition}

+Despite the term ``candidate'' seemingly implying discreteness, we study societies in which the spectra are continuous.
+In \cite{BergEtal}, Berg et al.\ introduced the language of a society, focusing on societies in which the spectrum is the real number line and approval sets are intervals.
+These societies are called \textit{linear societies}.
+Alternatively, in a \textit{circular society}, the spectrum is a circle and approval sets are arcs on the circle.
+Circular societies were first studied by Hardin \cite{Hardin}.
+The authors of this paper previously studied products of linear and circular societies \cite{MazurEtal}.